opendp/smartnoise-sdk/CI_FIX.md

 ## Notes for implementation agents

 - Prefer **uv** for dependency installation and caching unless a phase uncovers a hard blocker.
-- Treat **Python 3.13+ and 3.14** as out of scope for CI until package metadata is intentionally updated.
+- Treat **Python 3.10-3.14** as the current SQL, synth, and eval support window after the package metadata updates on this branch.
 - Keep phases focused: do not mix BigQuery auth work into core PR gate cleanup, and do not expand Spark debugging into unrelated SQL workflow churn.
 - When a phase finishes, update its completed tasks here from `[ ]` to `[x]` in the same PR so the next agent starts from the current state.